 Grammarly has come a long way into making a better world for writers today, but a human editor for professional writing can’t be replaced.
 It is best used for commercial and casual writing.

 So it wouldn’t be ideal to use Grammarly for language mastery.
-You might learn new words, improving your vocabulary, and correct your writing style.
+You learn new words, improving your vocabulary, and correct your writing style.
 It isn’t intended for the next level of professional writing.

 Anyway, Grammarly and a real reader can’t be compared.
 They are not meant to be.
 There is no need to make a choice between them.
 They are both used for different purposes.

-Read more on: Why Not To Use Grammarly?
+Read about it on: When Should You Not Use Grammarly?

 Is Grammarly Premium Worth it: To be sure you have everything covered in your writing, to give it your best, there is nothing wrong with giving Grammarly a chance to help you.
 If you are deep into writing, then it is completely worth it! :)